mfidino/mfidino.github.io/blog/_posts/2021-8-17-nested_indexing.md

 )
 ```

-The occupancy model itself is very close standard occupancy model and can be found here.
+The occupancy model itself is very close to a standard occupancy model and can be [found here](https://github.com/mfidino/jags-ragged-array/blob/master/ragged_occupancy.R).
 The only important difference is the nested indexing we used in the detection model.
 ```R
 model{
   # priors